markdownlint/markdownlint/RULES.md

 Rationale: Some markdown parsers will treat two blockquotes separated by one or more blank lines as the same blockquote, while others will treat them as separate blockquotes.

+## MD029 - Ordered list items should start with '1.'

+Tags: ol

+This rule is triggered on ordered lists that do not use '1.' as the item
+prefix:

+    1. Do this.
+    2. Do that.
+    3. Done.

+To fix this, ensure that each list item is numbered with 1.
+When rendered, markdown will automatically number the items correctly:

+    1. Do this.
+    1. Do that.
+    1. Done.